mosecorg/mosec/docs/example/stable_diffusion.md

 This example provides a demo service for stable diffusion.
-You can develop this in the container environment by using [envd](https://github.com/tensorchord/envd): `envd up`.
+You can develop this in the container environment by using [envd](https://github.com/tensorchord/envd): `envd up -p examples/stable_diffusion`.

 You should be able to try this demo under the `mosec/examples/stable_diffusion/` directory.